Senserva-LLC/Senserva-Inquisitor/README.md

 It is easy to work with SQLite in Python and other languages.
 The Python SQLite3 module is used to integrate the SQLite database with Python.
 There is no need to install this module separately as it comes along with Python after the 2.5x version.
 [More About Python and Sqlite](https://docs.python.org/3/library/sqlite3.html)

 SQLite can also be used with Powershell to read Inq.Uisitor data.
 [SQLite and PowerShell with SimplySql](https://www.powershellgallery.com/packages/SimplySql/2.0.2.70)

+## Changing Content with the Senserva CSV file

 ## Web Pages